Habilu-Abakuri/diktionary/README.md

 - FETCH API

 ## The app
-The dictionary app is based on the free dictionary api and it is modelled on the ther
+The dictionary app is based on the free dictionaryapi.dev api and it is modelled like an online thesaurus.
+The main features of the app has a pink background and inner display which is has a white background color.
+The display block has the search area and the display area for the word definition and and examples of word usage.
+The sound icon only appears when searching the word.

+## The code